 Activities of Daily Living Activities related to independence in normal everyday living.
 Recreational, leisure, or sports activities are not considered Activities of Daily Living.
-A denial, reduction, or termination of, or a failure to provide or make payment (in whole or in part) for Benefits that is: • based on a determination of a Participant's or Advorso Ponofit based on a determination of a Participant's or Dependent's eligibility to participate in the Plan; Adverse Benefit Determination resulting from the application of any utilization review; or a failure to cover an item or service for which Benefits are otherwise provided because it is determined to be Experimental or Investigational or not Medically Necessary or appropriate.
+Adverse Benefit Determination A denial, reduction, or termination of, or a failure to provide or make payment (in whole or in part) for Benefits that is: based on a determination of a Participant's or Dependent's eligibility to participate in the Plan; resulting from the application of any utilization review; or a failure to cover an item or service for which Benefits are otherwise provided because it is determined to be Experimental or Investigational or not Medically Necessary or appropriate.
 Allowable Amount Unless otherwise stated in this booklet, the lower of either the Claims Administrator's Agreed Amount, or the Claims Administrator's Reasonable Amount.
 An outpatient surgery facility that meets both of the following requirements: Ambulatory Surgery Center Is a licensed facility accredited by an ambulatory surgery center accrediting body; and Provides services as a free-standing ambulatory surgery center, which is not otherwise affiliated with a Hospital.
 Behavioral Health Treatment (BHT) Professional services and treatment programs that develop or restore, to the maximum extent practicable, the functioning of an individual with pervasive developmental disorder or autism.
 BHT includes applied behavior analysis and evidence-based intervention programs.
 Benefits (Covered Services) Medically Necessary services and supplies you are entitled to receive pursuant to the Contract.
 BlueCard® Service Area The United States, Commonwealth of Puerto Rico, and U.S. Virgin Islands.
 Calendar Year The 12-month consecutive period beginning on January 1 and ending on December 31 of the same year.

-Definitions 85
+Definitions 84